List of attendees of the 47th ASEAN and Related Summits: Logistics

 The following list details the equipment used to ferry respective heads of states, governments, the deputy prime minister of the Russian Federation, and the secretary-general of the United Nations to attend the 47th ASEAN and Related Summits.
 (Note: No information is available regarding the transport used by the prime minister of the Lao PDR.)
-(Note: Singapore's prime minister was the only leader known to have commuted to and fro the summit utilising commercial flights, touching down at Kuala Lumpur International Airport onboard Malaysia Airlines Flight 610, and upon conclusion of the summit on 28/10/2025, departed on Singapore Airlines Flight 125.)
-Both the commercial Kuala Lumpur International Airport and RMAF Subang Air Base was used to cater to the vast number of executive and military aircraft involved in this summit due to "logistical" reasons.
+(Note: Singapore's prime minister was the only leader known to have commuted to and from the summit utilising commercial flights, touching down at Kuala Lumpur International Airport onboard Malaysia Airlines Flight 610 and, upon the conclusion of the summit on 28 October 2025, departing on Singapore Airlines Flight 125.)
+Both the civilian Kuala Lumpur International Airport and dual civilian-military RMAF Subang Air Base was used to cater to the vast number of executive and military aircraft involved in this summit due to "logistical" reasons.